shyambhati/Advance_Notification/README.md

 ## Development is continue

-- There are **nmany new features planed** for Advance Notification.
+- There are **many new features planed** for Advance Notification.

 ## Getting Started

 ### Why Advance Notification

-The Snackbar handling
+The Advance Notification provide light weight you can use Multiple design of Snackbar notification.
 ### Examples

-Advance Notification have three mode in Snackbar  BASIC,ADVANCE,MODERN
+Advance Notification have three mode in  Advance Notification Snackbar =>  BASIC,ADVANCE,MODERN.

 ### Basic Mode